tombh/streaming/JOURNAL.md

 Misc
   * [ ] Find stick/thing to stop table/webcam wobbling so much
+  * [ ] Make a noise or notification when I get a new follower
+    * Quick solution: make a noise, or highlight latest follower for 15 mins
+    * Best solution: look into OBS overlay

 # Journal

+📆 **October 18th**
+I want to remove the sleeps from the `jq` test.
+Learn more about LSP diagnostic notifications and maybe even custom notifications/logs.
+Maybe even look into the LSP spec for status updates.

 📆 **October 17th**
 Hopefully get yesterday's commit committed soon.
 Then something...